Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 ### 3.7 Nonfunctional system attributes

+We need to acquire the standard to do this

 Present the systemic (aka nonfunctional) requirements of the product (see ISO/IEC 25010).
 List up to twenty systemic requirements / attributes.
 Write a short natural language description of the top nonfunctional requirements (approx. five pages).

 ### 3.8 Physical and Environmental Requirements

+Circumstances in which launch is not a good idea.

 For systems with hardware components, identify the physical characteristics of that hardware (9.4.10) and environment conditions in which it must operate (9.4.11).
 Depending on the project, this section may be from one page up to 5 pages.